themeldingwars/PIN/README.md

 ### Features

-- Loading into any of the existing zone
+- Loading into any zone (WebHostManager)
-- Basic character movement, including jetpacks
+- Basic character movement, including jetpacks and gliders
-- Primary and secondary weapon usage
-  - **Note:** In about one third of the cases, the weapons can't be used, try a relog in those cases
-- One partially working ability that breaks the camera position
+- Switch between battleframes with preconfigured loadouts
+- Customize character appearance in NewYou (RIN.WebAPI)
-- Sound effects, ambient and music
+- Call down vehicles and some deployables
-- The map can be opened

 ### Limitations

-- Weapons don't always work
-- Jetpacks are missing all visual effects
+- There is no combat, projectile or damage simulation
 - Most of the UI doesn't work properly
-- No gliders
-- No abilities
+- Most abilities are not fully working
+- Vehicles only have physics if a player is driving it (client-side)
-- No call downs
+- No AI
-- No NPCs of any sort
+- No Encounters
-- No Melding
+- No PvP

 ## Development

 1. Install Visual Studio or JetBrains Rider
-   - Include the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) component or install it separately
+   - Include the [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) component or install it separately
 2. Recursive clone the repository `git clone --recurse-submodules https://github.com/themeldingwars/PIN.git`
 3. Build the solution
 4. Trust self-signed development certificates by running `dotnet dev-certs https --trust`